ahmad24shargh/Gki-kernel-with-ksu-next-susfs/README.md

-I only compile the android13-5.15 kernel for compatibility with xiaomi redmi note 12 4g (Under development and maintenance)
+I only compile the android13-5.15 kernel for compatibility with xiaomi redmi note 12 4g

 ..................